AnnaToi01/EC_genes_BI_Project_2022/README.md

 ## Searching for regulatory elements in upstream sites of the gene-orthologs

 The next step was to search patterns in genes that got in one of three groups.
-From [Jaspar](https://jaspar.genereg.net/) database we took all known motif sequences specific for plants (656 motifs).
+From [Jaspar 2022](https://jaspar.genereg.net/) database we took all known motif sequences specific for plants (656 motifs).

-[FIMO](https://meme-suite.org/meme/doc/fimo.html) tool was used to  search for these motifs in 500 bp upstream region of found orthologs.
+[FIMO v5.4.1](https://meme-suite.org/meme/doc/fimo.html) tool was used to  search for these motifs in 500 bp upstream region of found orthologs.
 Nucleotide FASTA files with 500 bp upstream sequences were grouped by their expression patterns - [`./Searching_motifs/generative_group1.fasta`](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/main/Searching_motifs/heatmap_new_group_1.png), [`./Searching_motifs/non-specific_group2.fasta`](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/main/Searching_motifs/heatmap_new_group_2.png) and [`./Searching_motifs/vegetative_group3.fasta`](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/main/Searching_motifs/heatmap_new_group_3.png).

 After that headmaps that reflects presence of different motifs in upstream sequences in each group was made.